Career Development & Recruiting

 Safeguard Your Search and Protect Your Image

 Although the majority of job listings and organizations are legitimate, you may encounter scams, falsified information, or situations that can be physically or financially risky.
-While registering with a web resource like a job postings board, students should be aware that there are risks associated with providing personal information.
-Some registration-based web resources collect and disseminate personal information with the intent to leverage your personal information and benefit the company

 The Michelin Career Center does not endorse any employer and urges you to be cautious in all of your interactions with potential employers, whether or not you learned about them through the Career Center.
 Please contact the Career Center at email@example.com or 864-656-6000 if you feel that you may have been a victim of fraud or become aware of a situation that you think the Career Center should know about.